The past perfect Spanish tense or pluperfect, as in English, is used to talk about an action that had happened previously to another one in the past.

 To form a pluperfect sentence in Spanish we combine the verb haber in its simple past tense (imperfect past), used as an auxiliary verb, with the past participle of the main verb.
 For example:

 - Carlos había comido mucho en el desayuno, por eso se sintió mal cuando corría en el parque – Carlos had eaten a lot for breakfast, that ‘s why he felt ill while running at the park.

-Let’s break the grammar down a bit.
+Let’s break the Spanish grammar here down a bit.

-In the past perfect tense, the auxiliary verb is going to be in the pretérito imperfecto (haber in the imperfect tense, había) and the main action verb in past participle.
+In the past perfect tense, the auxiliary verb is going to be in the pretérito imperfecto (haber in the imperfect tense, había) and the main action verb in the past participle.

 Conjugation of the auxiliary verb “haber”